ChristianLoizou/Shorts/README.md

 # Shorts
 Some smaller projects which don't each deserve their own repository.

-*Freely available under MIT License.*
+*All projects are freely available under MIT License.*

 ## Installation and Usage
 ### Windows